CAPO CYCLING APPAREL

 There are reasons some brands stick around and grow, and as Capo Cycling celebrates their 10 year mark, it’s clear they’re here to stay.
 Credit a lot of hard work by founders Gary Vasconi & Rob Carbone, some smart business moves, and commitment to making quality cycling kit that continually punches above its weight.

-Capo’s new for 2013 Giro-inspired SC12 jersey turned a few heads at the show – especially paired up next to the custom Parlee.
+Capo’s new for 2013 Giro-inspired SC12 jersey turned a few heads at the show – especially paired up next to this custom Parlee.

 Their stylish designs might have something to do with it too – if understated class, peppered with the right amount of spice is what appeals to you.
 New for Spring ’13 is their Giro-inspired pink SC12 jersey – part of their made-for-racing-but-you-don’t-have-to mid-range SuperCorsa line.